 How to recognize phishing?

-The scammer can easily change the sender's name to make it look like the mail came from us.
+The scammer can easily change the sender's name to make it look like the email came from LiteBit.
+Scammers often use an unclear email address that contains our name.
 Therefore, always check the full e-mail address.
 E-mails from LiteBit are sent from email@example.com or firstname.lastname@example.org without any special characters or numbers.
-Scammers often use an unclear email address that contains our name.

 2. Check the URL links

 Read the e-mail carefully.
-When they ask for information in the e-mail or if you are directed to a login page, always check in the https bar whether you are visiting the correct website, namely: https://www.litebit.eu.
-Best practice is to save the login page of a website in your favourites and to open it yourself.
+If you are asked to click on a link, always check in the https bar whether you are visiting the correct website.
+If you as asked to login into your LiteBit account, check if the URL is https://www.litebit.eu.
+It is always best is to save the login page of our website in your favorites and to open it yourself.
 Just to be sure!

 3. Check the design

 The content of the phishing e-mail is often copied from or reproduced based on legitimate e-mails.
+Some phishing mails have a very high quality, which makes them almost indistinguishable from legitimate e-mails.
 Be aware of spelling mistakes, wrong language or old logos.
 These are all indicators of phishing e-mails.
-Some phishing mails have a very high quality, which make them almost indistinguishable from legitimate e-mails.

-Check if your e-mail address known by phishers
+How do I check if my e-mail address is known by phishers?

 What should I do if I have been scammed?